skype-directory-things-to-know

 How do I set up the Skype Directory in Skype for Business?

-Can I customize the Skype Directory view?
+Can I customize the Skype Directory view for different user groups?

 Why is the Skype Directory important for business communication?